thehandsomezebra/new-machine-setup-notes/README.md

 ssh-keygen -t ed25519 -C `git config --get user.email` -f /home/`whoami`/.ssh/github

-#now output the public
+#now output the public key

 cat  /home/`whoami`/.ssh/github.pub

+#^^ copy it to your clipboard

 #open this link
 # https://github.com/settings/keys
-# and paste in that public
+# and paste the public key you copied into a new key here.

 ###########